Adithia88/Fruit-color-detection/README.md

 ![](assets/step3.PNG)

 ## 4.Creating contour to track ur color
-we need to creat contour to track ur color and make it to rectangle
+we need to create contour to track ur color and make it to rectangle

 ![](assets/step4.PNG)